albertarielw/albertarielw/README.md

 # Hellooo...
 Albert here! 👋👋👋

-I am a Year 3 student in NUS studying Computer Science and Mathematics - aspiring to work in the software engineering industry!
+I am an incoming Year 3 student in NUS studying Computer Science and Mathematics - aspiring to work in the software engineering industry!

 To learn more about me please visit my personal website [albertariel.github.io](https://albertarielw.github.io/resume/) :)